nikitosl/jokes-generator/README.md

 # jokes-generator
-Research a challeging task - generating jokes with NLP models.
+Generate jokes with NLP model

 The main goal is to build model to generate jokes from setup.
 Using datasets where for each setup there are ~200 punches.
 For each pair (setup, punch) there is a mark (number of likes).